omarmaher0/Churn-Retention-Pipeline/README.md

 Load: store transformed data in SQL Server (DWH)
 Visualization: create dashboards in Power BI

-8. 🧪 Data Validation and Quality
+## 8. 🧪 Data Validation and Quality

-Ensure no missing values
-Validate data types for all columns
+1-Checked the dataset for missing values and validated data types for all columns.
-Enforce referential integrity between tables
+2-Ensured referential integrity between tables.

+Handling Missing Values:
+1-churn_category & churn_reason
+These columns had null values because some customers did not churn.
+Filled the missing values with "Not Churned" to clearly distinguish non-churned customers.

+2-internet_type
+Null values indicated that some customers did not subscribe to any internet service.
+Filled the missing values with "No Internet" to reflect this.

+3-offer
+Null values appeared for customers without any special offer.
+Filled the missing values with "No Offer" to clearly identify customers without promotions.

+After handling missing values, the dataset was clean, consistent, and ready for transformation in the ETL pipeline.

-9. 📈 Dashboards and Reports
+## 9. 📈 Dashboards and Reports

 Power BI dashboards show:
 Monthly churn rate